 In just over one hundred years ‘we’ have gone from being a nation of renters to a nation of proud homeowners.
 If Michael from The House with the Yellow Front Door is one of the lucky ones, what about the rest of us?

-This session explores the impact of this on everyday lives.
-Featuring a contribution from Dan Glass, an award winning writer, cabaret performer, human rights campaigner and LGBTQI+ activist we will explore raw truths about right to buy, social cleansing and the steady erosion of places we call home.
+This session explored the impact of this on everyday lives.
+Featuring a contribution from Dan Glass, an award winning writer, cabaret performer, human rights campaigner and LGBTQI+ activist we explored raw truths about right to buy, social cleansing and the steady erosion of places we call home.

 6pm – 11.30pm

-On the evening 10 June the Museum of Homelessness will contribute some Raw Truths to a special night walking event in collaboration with the Charles Dickens Museum.
-Contributors include the Museum of Homelessness, musicians from the Academy of St Martin in the Fields, UCL professor John Mullan, artist William Raban, UCL professor Matthew Beaumont (author of the highly acclaimed Night Walking: A Nocturnal History of London, Verso, 2015), and actors Sherrie Cameron Akoto, Dominic Gerrard and Elle Payne.
+On the evening 10 June the Museum of Homelessness contributed some Raw Truths to a special night walking event in collaboration with the Charles Dickens Museum.
+Contributors included the Museum of Homelessness, musicians from the Academy of St Martin in the Fields, UCL professor John Mullan, artist William Raban, UCL professor Matthew Beaumont (author of the highly acclaimed Night Walking: A Nocturnal History of London, Verso, 2015), and actors Sherrie Cameron Akoto, Dominic Gerrard and Elle Payne.

-We will examine the realities of homelessness today and how notions of deserving and undeserving poor continue to play out in relation to how the city treat’s its people.
+Our contribution examined the realities of homelessness today and how notions of deserving and undeserving poor continue to play out in relation to how the city treats its people.